How to Paint Kitchen Cabinets: A Step-by-Step Guide to DIY Bliss!

 Yesterday we had an interesting discussion about whether or not painting kitchen cabinets was a simple, one-weekend project.
 On Twitter, this commonly-repeated idea was referred to as "commercial break cabinets" and "design on a crashing dime".
 I'm here to burst a few bubbles and tell you that painting kitchen cabinets is absolutely NOT a one-weekend project.
 But you know what?
 It's still easy!
 And doing it the right way first will save you time and money later.
 That's a promise.
 So, if you've got a few weekends set aside for the lowest-cost, biggest-impact change you can make to your kitchen (and I haven't scared you away yet), read on!

-We painted our kitchen cabinets as part of our recent kitchen makeover (which you can see more of here).
+We painted our kitchen cabinets as part of our recent kitchen makeover.
 Going in, I, like many earnest DIYers of the past, had high hopes of turning our cabinets into sparkly white wonders within a single weekend.
 Turns out, it takes a lot longer than that.
 In fact, it took us 5 weekends.
 You could probably cut out at least one of those if you used an orbital sander and probably another on top of that if you are using a paint sprayer.
-But we're hardcore and sanded and painted everything by hand.
+But we’re hardcore and sanded and painted everything by hand.
 Yippee!
-But enough about that, you're here to learn how to paint your own kitchen cabinets and that's just what I'm going to show you!
+But enough about that, you’re here to learn how to paint kitchen cabinets in your own home, and that’s just what I’m going to show you!
 Ready?

 created at: 03/13/2012